 - Leave bicarbonate of soda on top of stubborn stains overnight to remove.

-- After cooking put a heat resistant bowl of water inside the oven for twenty minutes, on a high temperature.
+- After cooking, put a heat resistant bowl of water inside the oven for 20 minutes on a high temperature.
 This loosens grease so you can wipe the surfaces easily with paper towels or a wet cloth afterwards.